Chapter 1: Destructive

 That year, she packed up all her old fairytales from under her bed, filling up two boxes in the process of ridding them all.
 She carried them up to the tiny attic above the house that held ratty baby clothes and her brother’s old baseball equipment.
 She tossed the boxes onto the ground and flipped off the light switch, closing the door on a decade of memories.

 It had been nearly a year since she’d stuffed them all away.
 She didn’t read fairytales anymore.
 Because dragons stayed dragons and beasts stayed beasts.
-Because her father was the first boy to break her heart and a seventeen-year-old cheater was the second.
+Because her father was the first boy to break her heart and an eighteen-year-old cheater was the second.
 Because stories were stories, and this was real life.
-She didn’t have it in her to fix someone who was broken when she was already far past destroyed.
+She didn’t have it in her to fix someone who was broken when she felt she was already far past destroyed.

 *Chloe’s Point of View*